 Additionally, investors can look for buzzwords like green investing that may indicate an overlap of industries and missions.

-Energy stocks—whether shares in oil or natural gas companies, or solar or other renewable energy stocks—can be a vital part of a diverse investment portfolio.
-Investors can home in on a particular part of the sector that interests them, or else invest broadly in the sector.
+Energy stocks — whether shares in oil or natural gas companies, or solar or other renewable energy stocks — can be a vital part of a diverse investment portfolio.
+Investors can focus on a particular part of the sector that interests them, or else invest broadly in the sector.

 As with other sectors, when it comes to investing in energy sector stocks, investors might choose to buy individual shares, or they might invest in an energy sector ETF.
 The decision comes down to personal opinion and comfort level.